 - This part can be a little tricky.
 Use a spike or a well strapped knife to cut a hole length-ways through the foam (through the whole 6ft) about 1 1/2 inches in diameter.

-- Make one more hole through the centre of the foam piece (on the length side) that intersects with the other hole (making a T shape).
+- Make one more hole through the center of the foam piece (on the length side) that intersects with the other hole (making a T shape).

 - Insert a PVC T-fitting into the final hole you made (before you put it in place, cover the insides with glue).